‘We’re watching’: How Ohio police are working to deter porch pirates this season

-PARMA, Ohio (WJW) — The holiday season is here, and so are thieves waiting to steal your gifts before you can even put them under the Christmas tree.
+The holiday season is here, and so are thieves waiting to steal your gifts before you can even put them under the Christmas tree.
 One Northeast Ohio city is warning potential porch pirates that the boxes they steal might be a “bait package” planted by the police.
+KTLA’s sister station WJW reports.

 This is the second year for the city of Parma’s Project STOP, an acronym for “Stop Theft Of Packages.”